oracle-livelabs/developer/orcl-blockchain-platform/4-labs-obp-application/obp-apex-application.md

   ![Install Application 1](images/4-apex-3-8.png)

-7. Click 'Next.' --> Enter username and password in the respective fields
+7. Click 'Next.' --> Enter username and password in the respective fields --> Enter username and password in the respective fields

   ![Install Application 2](images/4-apex-3-9.png)